Sponsor and status

 Last Updated: Oct 9, 2015

 Length: 5 pages

-This resolution was introduced on October 9, 2015, in a previous session of Congress, but was not enacted.
+This resolution was introduced on October 9, 2015, in a previous session of Congress, but it did not receive a vote.

 Oct 9, 2015

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.Res.
 476 (114th) was a simple resolution in the United States Congress.

 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.